ondrolexa/pypsbuilder/docs/tutorial.rst

 and hit **Calc** button.
 Active region will be used as computational P-T range.
 Moreover, you can manually add univariant line to simply connect two invariant points by straight line.
 For **Manual** addition of both invariant point or univariant line phases and zero modal proportion phase have to be properly selected.
-Manually added lines or points are show in red in lists.
+Manually added lines or points are shown in bold in lists.

 Double-clicking any univariant line in the list will highlight that line on diagram marked by calculated points.